pradyumnapradhan/pradyumnapradhan/README.md

 - 👋 Hi, I’m @pradyumnapradhan
 - 👀 I’m interested in Data Analyst/ Business Analyst Position.
-- 🌱 I have knowledge of Python,SQL,Excel,Tableaue and Power BI.
+- 🌱 I have knowledge of Python,Web Scrapping,SQL,Excel,Tableaue and Power BI.
+-  I’m interested in finding insights from the data and to implement End-to-End projects that solves real world problems creating a positive impact to the company or the society we live in.
 - 💞️ I’m seeking oppurtunity to work as a Data Analyst.
 - 📫 How to reach me Email: pradyumnapradhan1994@gmail.com
                       PH No: 9886920311